miso-lims/miso-lims/docs/_posts/2019-05-03-baremetal-installation-guide.md

 Some valid examples are: `ad.oicr.on.ca`, `ldap://ad.oicr.on.ca:389` and `ldaps://ad.oicr.on.ca:636`.

-The groups used by MISO are `ROLE_INTERNAL` for regular users, `ROLE_EXTERNAL` for external collaborators and `ROLE_ADMIN` for administrators.
+The groups used by MISO are `ROLE_INTERNAL` for regular users and `ROLE_ADMIN` for administrators.
 If you find these names too general you may wish to add a prefix before adding these groups to your Active Directory.
 For example `MISO_ROLE_INTERNAL` gives a clearer indication as to what the group is used for.
 In this case you will need to set the property